 - You can copy card fields from the successor card onto the predecessor card by setting up which fields should be copied when triggered by an update

-As a result, whenever a successor card is updated -> the predecessor card will be automatically moved or updated, depending on your configuration, or, alternatively, information can be copied to the successor card.
+As a result, whenever a successor card is updated -> the predecessor card will be automatically moved or updated, depending on your configuration, or, alternatively, information can be copied to the predecessor card.

 Please, read more about predecessor/successor card links and how to create them.

-3. Using the 'Successor Card is Updated' rule to copy card fields into the Successor cards
+3. Using the 'Successor Card is Updated' rule to copy card fields into the Predecessor cards

 This rule can be used to copy card fields (both regular and custom* fields) between cards.
 There is a configuration in the Then section that can be set up so that you can copy the values of the selected fields from the successor to the predecessor.